Zeke-OS/zeke/doc/mem.md

 When kmalloc is out of (large enough) memory blocks it will expand its memory space by allocating a new block of memory from dynmem.
-Allocation is commited in 1 MB blocks (naturally) and always rounded to the next 1 MB.
+Allocation is committed in 1 MB blocks (naturally) and always rounded to the next 1 MB.

 Kmalloc stores its linked list of reserved and free blocks in the same